-Figure 41
+Figure 53

-The types of data stored in the BCH databases and the instructions for finding information in the BCH are explained in Module MO04.
+The types of data stored in the BCH databases and the instructions for finding information in the BCH are explained in Manual 04.

-How to Register Information
+Registering Information

 URL: https://bch.cbd.int/member/signin.shtml

 The BCH Management Center provides a web-based mechanism to register, update, delete or correct information in the BCH databases.
-Information related to national implementation of the Protocol, which is stored in national records, can only by registered by BCH National Focal Points.
+Information related to national implementation of the Protocol, which is stored in national records, can only be registered by BCH National Focal Points.
 The following categories of national records can be registered:

+Second Regular National Report on the Implementation of the Cartagena Protocol on Biosafety

 National Biosafety Website or Database

 Competent National Authority (Article 19.2)